zsparal/api-documentation/source/reference/v1/payments-api/get-payment.rst

               identifying returning customers.

-              .. warning:: The fingerprint is now (as of November 28th, 2019) unique per transaction what makes it not usefull anymore for identifying returning customers.
+              .. warning:: The fingerprint is now (as of November 28th, 2019) unique per transaction what makes it not useful anymore for identifying returning customers.
 Use the ``consumerAccount`` field instead.

           * - ``qrCode``